milan-janecek/docker-bigdata/README.md

-# docker-bigdata
+# local-cluster
-Docker environment to play with big data technologies
+Cluster of big data containers to play with.